Rightpoint/ios-template/{{ cookiecutter.project_name | replace(' ', '') }}/app/fastlane/README.md

 ```
 fastlane ios develop
 ```
-Builds and submits a Develop release to Hockey
+Builds and submits a Develop release to AppCenter
 ### ios sprint
 ```
 fastlane ios sprint
 ```
-Builds and submits a Sprint release to Hockey
+Builds and submits a Sprint release to AppCenter
 ### ios beta
 ```
 fastlane ios beta